Palak-B/Tweet-Analysis/README.md

-# Analysis of Oprah's post
+Analysis of Oprah Winfrey's post